What is astigmatism?

 Unfortunately, since PMD isn’t as common as astigmatism or keratoconus, it’s not as well understood.
 Patients with PMD are most often prescribed special eyewear or contact lenses to help alleviate symptoms.
 If these therapies don’t work, then surgery or corneal collagen cross-linking (CXL) therapy might be an effective solution.

-The recommended treatment will depend largely on the type and severity of astigmatism in question.
+The recommended treatment for astigmatism will depend largely on the type and severity of astigmatism in question.

 A regular amount of astigmatism can be corrected with any sort of standard corrective lens - contact lenses or spectacles - while irregular astigmatism can only be rectified with special contact lenses.
 Laser refractive surgery, such as LASIK or PRK, can be beneficial, but can cost quite a bit more than the alternatives, and require a complicated surgical process.